clauculus/bruteforce-word-search-puzzle/README.md

 # word-search-puzzle

-Word search puzzle solver with Brute Force Algorithm This program accept txt file with word puzzle and wordlist inside
+Word search puzzle solver with Brute Force Algorithm, this program accept txt file with word puzzle and wordlist inside

 # Requirement

-1. Make you you have
+C++

 # How to use

-1. Open cmd and get into src directory
+1. Open terminal and get into src directory
 2. Move the .txt file to the same directory with main.cpp (to src directory)
-3.
+3. Copy and paste this to your terminal
 ```
 g++ main.cpp -o main.exe
 ```
-4.
 ```
 .\main
 ```